aredn/documentation/arednGettingStarted/node_status.rst

 |icon3| navigates to this **node status** display.

-|icon4| navigates to the local mesh status page showing the nodes visible on the local mesh network, as well as any services are provided by those nodes.
+|icon4| navigates to the local mesh status page showing the nodes visible on the local mesh network, as well as any services provided by those nodes.

 |icon5| navigates to the *Cloud Mesh* view through the Supernode network (if available).